brainrotmail/mail/README.md

 ## To do list:

-- buy domain
+[x] buy domain

-- set up email server
+[ ] set up email server

-- make a python script that interfaces with the email server
+[ ] make a python script that interfaces with the email server

-- I don't know the exact specifics yet, so idk, we'll figure it out :3
+[ ] I don't know the exact specifics yet, so idk, we'll figure it out :3

+### spoonegg was here